- Legacy software product joined newer system

 Validate post-fix version alignment

 After support-led resolution, confirm all products report compatible software versions and normal grouping behavior.
-Run one final update check to ensure no residual mismatch remains in the system state.
+Run one final update check to make sure no residual mismatch remains in the system state.

 Quick Solutions